Samuel-Dainton/portfolio-project-3/README.md

 When the user makes an entry the program checks for multiple things that the user could have input.
 * These include:
     * Is it a letter?
-    * Is it a word and ss it equal to the length of the hidden word?
+    * Is it a word and is it equal to the length of the hidden word?
     * Is it one of the key words, exit or restart?
     * Or did the user enter something else?
 All of these options provide appropriate feedback to guide the user in their entries.
 The first two take the questions a step further to check if the users entry was correct, either one of the letters in the word or the whole word.